9dian/Index/README.md

-# Index used for Wiki.
+# Index is used for Wiki docs.